-Stefanos Tsitsipas may have taken the foreign media by surprise with his meteoric rise at this year’s Canadian Open in Toronto, dumping out Wimbledon winners and defending champions, but the Vouliagmeni native has been honing his skills for years.
+Stefanos Tsitsipas may have taken the foreign media with his meteoric rise at this year’s Australian Open, but the Vouliagmeni native has been honing his skills for years.

 His father is Greek and his mother is Russian, both of whom were serious tennis competitors who met on court.
 The Tsitsipas family has tennis in their blood and Stefanos’ siblings — brothers Petros and Pavlos, plus sister Elisavet — are all tennis players.